luanps/organize_images/README.md

 - ifuse : to mount the iphone device
 - heic-convert : to convert HEIC images into JPG

-Both can be obtained on linux official repo:
+Both can be obtained on linux official repo:\\
 `sudo apt-get install ifuse heic-convert`

 How-to:
-- create a new folder and mount your device on it
+- create a new folder  and mount your device on it \\
+  e.g. `ifuse ~/iphone-fotos`
-- navigate into this mountpoint/DCIM (where the images are generally located)
+- navigate into `iphone-fotos/DCIM` (where the images are generally located)
 - change [these](https://github.com/luanps/organize_images/blob/c23cc2f646ce42da5e59343f4850756be37e504d/iphone-photo-conversion.sh#L1) parameters to copy images from desired folders
 - run `./iphone-photo-conversion.sh`